Baul: Bangladesh

 Every year, in the month of Falgun (February to March), "Lalon Smaran Utshab" (Lalon memorial festival) is held in the shrine of Lalon in Kushtia, Bangladesh, where bauls and devotees of Lalon from Bangladesh and overseas come to perform and highlight the mysticism of Lalon.

 Palli Baul Samaj Unnayan Sangstha (PBSUS), a Bangladeshi organisation, has been working to uphold and preserve the 'baul' traditions and philosophy since 2000.
 The organisation often arranges programmes featuring folk songs for urban audiences.

 Bangladesh Shilpakala Academy often organises national and international festivals and seminars, featuring the Baul music and the importance of preservation of Baul tradition.

+At various times, Bauls have been targeted by Islamists due to their viewing of Bauls as apostates & their opposition to music.

 India

 In the village of Jaydev Kenduli in Birbhum district of West Bengal, a Mela (fair) is organised in memory of the poet Jayadeva on the occasion of Makar Sankranti in the month of Poush.
 So many Bauls assemble for the mela that it is also referred to as "Baul Fair".

 In the village of Shantiniketan in West Bengal during Poush Mela, numerous Bauls also come together to enthral people with their music.

 Since 2006, an annual music show has been organised in Kolkata called "Baul Fakir Utsav".
 Bauls from several districts of Bengal as well as Bangladesh come to perform over a two-day period.

 There are also the Western Bauls in America and Europe under the spiritual direction of Lee Lozowick, a student of Yogi Ramsuratkumar.
 Their music is quite different (rock /gospel/ blues) but the essence of the spiritual practices of the East is well maintained.

 In Bangalore near Electronic City Dr. Shivshankar Bhattacharjee has started Boul Sammelon (Gathering of Bauls) on 7–9 April-2017 on the occasion of the inauguration of Sri Sri Kali Bari (Goodness Kali's Temple).
 First time it held in Bangalore to embrace the Boul culture.
 More than 50 Bouls participated and sang soulful songs.

 Currently another version of Baul called the folk fusion also called baul rock is also greatly accepted by the audience, especially in West Bengal.
 Kartik das baul being a traditional folk singer, who has taken baul to different heights is being associated with folk fusion.
 This type of baul was brought into the world of music by Bolepur bluez.

 Another popular Baul from West Bengal is Rina Das Baul from Bolpur.
 She, along with her troupe named Rangamatir Baul, had performed in several international functions like Urkult Festival in Sweden in 2017, Armor India festival in France in 2018 and Womex in at Porto, Portugal in 2021.
 Her music was reviewed by Simon Broughton in Songlines and, in 2019, American Grammy-nominated bluegrass Fiddler Casey Driessen collaborated with her on an album.